-- Includes two different types of cleaning pads
+- As a nice addition, it includes two different types of cleaning pads.

-- Cleans well on all indoor floor types
+- This mop cleans well on all indoor floor types.

 The Buff microfiber mop (also known as the Microfiber Wholesale 18″ professional microfiber mop) offers a simple design.
 However, there are some unique characteristics about this mop.